Skip to main content

 baptisia plant with green, cane-like braches with yellow and purple flowers

-After the flowers fade, they are replaced by small seed pods that look like a small, rounded pea pod.
-These pods continue to develop until they may be up to 2-in. in length and about ½-in. in diameter.
-They are usually a lighter green color throughout most of the summer but turn dark brown to almost black in the fall.
-That is when one of the most interesting aspects of the plant becomes apparent.
-In most varieties, if the stem with the pods is shaken, one can hear the seeds bouncing around inside, giving them a nice rattling feature that is great for kids and even adds a little interest on a windy day.
-You can cut the stems and use them in a dried arrangement or just leave them on the plant to add some interest to the garden during the winter months.
+After the flowers fade, they are replaced by small seed pods that look like small, rounded pea pods.
+These pods continue to develop up to about 2 inches in length and about ½ inches in diameter.
+They are usually a lighter green color throughout most of the Summer but turn dark-brown to almost black in the Fall.
+Then one of the most interesting aspects of the plant becomes apparent: In most varieties, if the stem with the pods is shaken, one can hear the seeds bouncing around inside, making a pleasant rattling sound that is great for kids and adds a little interest on a windy day.
+One can cut the stems and use them in a dried-arrangement or alternatively leave them on the plant to add some interest to the garden during Winter.

 Related Topics